kraenhansen/wasm-io-2025-talk/pages/why-wasm-in-react-native.md

 <!--

-One thing that they have in common, and what is widely used, is the npm.
+One thing that lays at the core of the ecosystem is the npm registry.
-However, the packages are not guaranteed to run between the runtimes.
+This is how you distribute the packages.

+However, you have one big registry, and packages that support many runtimes and environments.
 Most of them do, but not all.
-And let's not forget the browser.
+Which complicates things.

-So one of the issues is that packages can depend on WebAPIs, or NodeAPI.
+So one of the issues is that packages can depend on WebAPIs, or NodeAPI for native extensions for NodeJS.
 Neither of which is supported by React Native currently.

 -->

 ---